Penn Engineers’ summer projects include cockroach inspired robots and improved cell phone chips.

 Below are your search results.
 You can also try a Basic Search.

-Penn has jumped from 17 to 11 in Forbes’ top college rankings, which were published last Wednesday.
+Penn has jumped from 17 to 11 in Forbes’ top college rankings.

 Diana Mutz, professor of political science and communication, testified as an expert witness last Friday in a trial on the constitutionality of Pennsylvania’s voter identification law.